waldemarmeier/easy-efficientdet/README.md

 ## Features

 - dataset preprocessing for COCO and PASCAL/VOC formats to TF-records for optimal training
+- reasonable default parameters for training and many hints for unreasonable settings
 - data augmentation
 - set up of training routine inlcuding optimizer and learning rate schedule
 - multi-gpu training
-- reasonable default parameters for training and many hints
 - quantization api for production tf-lite models

 ## Examples